dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/database-first-development/customizing-a-view.md

 ## Confirm courses are added

-Built the solution.
+Run the solution.
 Click **List of students** and select **Details** for one of the students.
 You will see the enrolled courses have been included in the view.

 ![student with enrollment](customizing-a-view/_static/image1.png)